spotahome/kooper/README.md

 ## Example

-You can check how easy is to develop a controller or an operator in kooper looking at the [documentation](docs).
+It can be seen how easy is to develop a controller or an operator in kooper looking at the [documentation](docs).

 This is a simple pod log controller example ([full running example here](https://github.com/spotahome/kooper/blob/master/examples/onefile-echo-pod-controller/main.go)):